juhasev/sample-ninja-help/project-quota-monitoring.md

 ### Project Quotas

 On this tab you can monitor progress of your quotas.
-Each quota cell contains value current count vs. quota that is set.
-This is indicated i.e. 100/500.
-The progress bar displays this completion rate visually.
+Each quota cell contains current count and quota limit.
+This is indicated as number pair like 100/500.
+The progress bar displays this completion rate visually in this case 20%.

 ### Feasibility multiplier
 This value appears after the X and indicative of your current available supply for this quota cell.
 If you mouse over the multiplier you will see: